 Tens of thousands of homes within Puerto Rico are still in the recovery process due to the impacts suffered by Hurricanes Irma and María.
-These homes suffered -in some casesmajor hurricane damage, thus, many require rehabilitation, reconstruction, or relocation.
-A large number of impacted homeowners have struggled to receive federal assistance, in part due to uncertain ownership records of the affected properties.
+These homes suffered -in some cases-major hurricane damage, thus, many require rehabilitation, reconstruction, or relocation.
+A large number of Many impacted homeowners have struggled to receive federal assistance, in part due to lack of uncertain reliable ownership records of the affected properties.

-Many homeowners in Puerto Rico lack a legal property title, which, for the most part, is a direct consequence of migration flows dating back to the 1930's and 1940's.
-In addition, there is no legal requirement to register the transfer of title to properties on the Island, so families have lived decades without registering their ownership of land or structures with the government and some have subdivided properties without complying with the applicable rules and regulations.
+Many homeowners in Puerto Rico lack a legal property title duly registered at the Puerto Rico Property Registry, which, for the most part, is a direct consequence of migration flows dating back to the 1930's and 1940's.
+In addition, there is no legal requirement to register the transfer of title to properties on the Island.
+Consequently, so many families have lived decades without registering their ownership of land or structures with at the government Property Registry and some have subdivided the properties without complying with the applicable construction's rules and regulations.
 Therefore, such homeowners do not hold clear and marketable titles to their properties.

 After the impact of Hurricanes Irma and María, the Federal Emergency Management Agency (FEMA) denied financial assistance to individuals who could not prove ownership of their own homes.
-According to the Housing Damage Assessment and Recovery Strategies Report for Puerto Rico, FEMA estimates that nearly sixty percent (60%) of the 1.1 million applications for FEMA assistance were found ineligible.
-Although many factors contributed, one of the main reasons was the Applicant's inability to prove that they own the homes and/or the land for which they were claiming damages.1 This overwhelming denial rate has left many without much needed critical housing assistance resulting in a large unmet housing need.
+According to the Housing Damage Assessment and Recovery Strategies Report for Puerto Rico, FEMA estimates that nearly sixty percent (60%) of the 1.1 million applications for the FEMA assistance were found ineligible.
+Although many factors contributed, one of the main reasons was the applicant's inability to prove legal ownership that they own of their the homes and/or the land for which they were claiming damages.
+This The overwhelming denial rate has left many without much needed critical housing assistance resulting in a large number of unmet housing need.

 The Puerto Rico Department of Housing (PRDOH) has developed the Home Repair, Reconstruction, or Relocation Program (R3 Program) to respond to these unmet housing needs.
-Under the R3 program, Applicants who lack clear title may be eligible for assistance.
+Under the R3 Program, Applicants who lack clear title may be eligible for assistance.
 However, Applicants can only move forward in the R3 Program up to the point of Award Coordination.
-To move forward with an award under the R3 Program, Applicants need to have a clear title due to local permit requirements for construction work in Puerto Rico.
+To move forward with an award under the R3 Program, Applicants need were required to have a clear title due to local permit requirements for construction work in Puerto Rico.